techievee/ethash-mining-pool/README.md

-## Open Source Ethereum Mining Pool : Enhanced version of Sammy pool
+## Open Source Ethereum Mining Pool : High performance PPLNS pool

 **This pool is being further developed to provide an easy to use pool for Ethereum miners.
 This software is functional however an optimised release of the pool is expected soon.
 Testing and bug submissions are welcome!**